-The SecureLink module is a plug-in appliance that turns your standard TellerScan or CheXpress scanner into a network-ready check scanner.
-It has a small processor that runs our SecureLink network API, and handles scanner operation and image compression in a self-contained environment.
+The SecureLink appliance is a plug-in network adapter that turns your standard TellerScan or CheXpress scanner into a network-ready check scanner.
+It has a small processor that runs our SecureLink by Digital Check® network API, and handles scanner operation and image compression in a self-contained environment.

 There are a few things we can mean when we talk about “SecureLink,” so we’ll spent a moment to clear them up!
 Click here for a more in-depth explanation.

 SecureLink — the API

 First and foremost, “SecureLink” is the name of Digital Check’s new-generation network API.
 This is the software that lets the scanner communicate with your branch or office network.
 It uses a streamlined network protocol so that it can accept commands from any device that can run a browser.

 The original SecureLink API (sometimes informally called “SecureLink 1.0”) was launched in 2015, and is only for TellerScan and CheXpress models.
 The current SecureLink 2.0 API also works with those models, as well as the SmartSource scanner line.

 That’s the device you’re reading about on this page!
 It’s basically just a very small computer that runs the SecureLink API and plugs into your scanner to help it run in a network environment.

 This refers to certain scanners that run the SecureLink API internally, on their own built-in hardware.
 It’s just a different way of running the same API, without needing the external plug-in.
 This is how SmartSource scanners use SecureLink.

 The SecureLink Appliance brings Ethernet connectivity and onboard intelligence to your standard USB-connected check scanner.

 Works with New or Existing Scanners